 What is CBA Access?

-CBA Access is more than access to TransUnion and Experian credit reports and scores.
-It is a one-stop shop for everything you need to know about credit reports and scores, ranging from score models and credit building best practices to webinars and online tutorials to outcome tracking and compliance.
+CBA’s Access service is your one-stop shop for everything you need to know about credit reports and scores, ranging from score models and credit building best practices to webinars and online tutorials to outcome tracking and compliance.

 - Hard and soft inquiries available for permissible purposes including underwriting, financial education/coaching, outcome tracking